copperstick6/Assistant-MADCon/PITCHME.md

 ### A new user experience
 Feel free to follow along: [https://bit.ly/2qxZI7s](https://gitpitch.com/copperstick6/Assistant-MADCon)
 ---
+## Before the talk
+@ol
+- DISCLAIMER: IM NOT PUSHING ANY PRODUCTS HERE, JUST TELLING YOU GUYS MY THOUGHTS ON STUFF
+- (a.k.a please don't email someone from amazon complaining how I didn't push alexa more)
+- Also: if we have time, I'll explain how these band-aids got on my face.
+@olend
+---

 ## What we're going to talk about today
 ##### (what you'll leave this room with)